esalli/3DNucleiSegmenter/README.md

 ### Download the data of 12 spheroids

-The data are availabe from https://figshare.com/s/8cd49182fcac2f37b6bc
+The data are available from https://figshare.com/s/8cd49182fcac2f37b6bc

 Extract the spheroids.zip into data/preprocessedData:
 ```